iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Characterizing Functions for Optimizations.md

 **Remarks:**

 And one can combine results and form a general statement using convex combinations of points.
-For more discussions regarding this important properties, view: [[../CVX Analysis/Convex Functions Central Hub]], [[Convexity Preserving Operations for Functions]].
+For more discussions regarding this important properties, view: [[../CVX Analysis/Convex Functions Central Hub]]

 ---